 We know what happens to super tight muscles when we try to suddenly stretch them It never goes well you know, all watched athletes and had friends to tour you know, bicep tendons and quad tendons and all kinds of fun things, partly by you know, trying to stretch something that was not ready to stretch.
 As we know, when our muscles you know, don’t want to stretch even though our and to preserve the bones, our bodies will pass the Senate.

 Steve Washuta : I think this it’s also a really good time during these processes to relay back to our pregnant clients and to remember that our job is long-term health and wellness to help our clients.
 It’s you know, it’s not just a six-week program to make your biceps defined.
 So, you know, by telling your client, it’s okay, we’re going to be taking two steps backward so that we can take three steps forwards, we’re going to learn to do the right things.

-I’m worried about your long-term health, I want you a year from now after this baby to be better than you were before and the only way we can get there is to teach you all the other things leading into it.
+Ang you know what that I am worried about your long-term health, I want you a year from now after this baby to be better than you were before, and the only way we can get there is to teach you all the other things leading to it.
 It’s like leading into an event almost right the pregnancy is an event.
 You’re prepping for the event and you’re going to you know focus on the other things later on.

 Lynda Lippin : Right I mean, cardiovascular stuff co2 mags, like all of that is super important.
 Endurance work is super important.
 You know, an upper body work right because they’re going to be carrying a baby literally holding carrying nothing holding Holding while doing other things, and it’s not like you’re just carrying, you know, the dead weight you’re carrying squirming, kicking, trying to do things.
 Wait.
 It’s a whole, it’s a whole different ballgame.